Clevedon Pier: Restoration

 The landing stage at the end of the pier is used throughout the summer season (June to September) by the Waverley and her sister ship, the Balmoral, and is a popular spot for angling.
 There is a cafe at the pierhead, and a souvenir shop at the toll house.
 The upper floor of the toll house is an art gallery with a different exhibition every month.
 The pier is open every day of the year except Christmas Day.
 Scenes from the 2010 film, Never Let Me Go, starring Keira Knightley were filmed near Clevedon pier during 2009, and the pier also featured on the promotional posters.
 One Direction's music video for their single "You & I" was filmed on Clevedon Pier.
 An appeal was launched in 2012 to raise £1.6 million for a new visitor centre and educational facility, an additional £800,000 of grants have been applied for to cover the cost of repainting the legs of the structure.
 In December 2012 it was announced that the pier had received £720,000 of funding from the Heritage Lottery Fund to improve the visitor centre.

+In October 2024, following the death of One Direction singer Liam Payne, the pier became a vigil site, with fans arriving to lay flowers at the One Direction plaque, which was installed to commemorate the filming of the music video, in Payne's memory.
+The pier's management also issued a statement of condolence.
+In January 2025, a plaque was installed on the pier in Payne's memory.